SPONSORED ADVERTISEMENTS

 New York Standard Watch Company

-This table is known to be incorrect!
-This is the only published table of NYS serial numbers and dates we've seen, but I do not believe these numbers to be accurate.
+This table is NOT correct!
+This is the only published table of NYS Serial Numbers and Production Dates we have found, but we know these numbers to be wildly inaccurate.
 Serial number information for New York Standard is incomplete and inconclusive.
 To the best of our knowledge, there are no complete serial number/date records available for New York Standard watches, and it appears that New York Standard did not use a consistent system of sequential numbers to identify their watches.
 Some watches appear to have a serial number, while others have a number which seems to describe size and model.
 Some serial numbers bear a prefix of unknown meaning.
-We would love to hear from anyone with more complete or accurate information on NYS serial numbers.

 Year S/N